wbuchwalter/Kubernetes-acs-engine-autoscaler/README.md

 - --slack-hook: Optional [Slack incoming webhook](https://api.slack.com/incoming-webhooks) for scaling notifications
 - --dry-run: Flag for testing so resources aren't actually modified.
 Actions will instead be logged only.
 - -v: Sets the verbosity.
 Specify multiple times for more log output, e.g. `-vvv`
+- --debug: Do not catch errors.
+Explicitly crash.

 ## Developing